-Showing an engineering in the process of designing a transfer chute.
+Showing an engineer in the process of designing a transfer chute.

 Achieving the correct and appropriate chute design is crucial, and Tintinger emphasises that the company doesn’t just simply manufacture chutes.
 “We assess both current and historical data to fully understand the specific requirements and this enables us to identify the critical factors that need to be addressed for a specific application.